 Boiling water in a deep fryer

-How to Boil Water Using a Deep Fryer (Why it Works!)
+How to Boil Water Using a Deep Fryer (Why It Works!)

 Yes, you can.
 Deep fryers can heat up oil up to 190°C (375°F), and it only takes 100°C (212°F) to boil water.
 However, there are many precautions you should take before trying to boil water with your deep fryer.
 This process involves extensive cleaning and knowing how to safely use and operate the deep fryer for something it’s not traditionally meant for.